apache/logging-log4cxx/src/site/markdown/4-build.md

 As of version 0.11.0, the only supported build system for Log4cxx is CMake.
 Have a look at the [Building with CMake] page for more information.
-If you have trouble building, either [create an issue] or send a message to the [users mailing list].
+If you have trouble building, either [create an issue] or send a message to the [users mailing list](mailto:log4cxx-user@logging.apache.org).

 See the following pages for information on building Log4cxx: